 Wetsuits are necessary, the water temperature in the Lakes varies between 13-16 degrees for this time of year depending on the local weather conditions.

 If you would like to swim without a wetsuit and are conditioned to swim in cool water please contact us before you book for advice.
 If you think you will get cold or you want to optimise your time in the water, bring a wetsuit or a thermal neoprene rash vest.

 I don’t have a tow-float, can I borrow one?

-Yes, no problem, always bring spares or buy a 28L drybag float here
+Yes, no problem, we always bring spares or please buy a 28L drybag float here

 What shall I do with my phone and keys?

-Keys and phone should be kept in a separate waterproof drybag and taken with you.
+Keys and phones should be kept in a separate waterproof drybag and taken with you.
 We will stow them safely in the support boat when we begin the swim.